4dn-dcic/foursight/docs/checks.md

 check = init_check_res(connection, 'change_in_item_counts')
 ```

 Using the CheckResult `check` object, you have access to all CheckResult methods, which include the `get_latest_result` and `get_closest_result` methods, which both return dictionary representations of those historic check results.
 Getting the latest check will always return the result with the "latest" tag, which is also the one displayed on the Foursight front end.
+This is the last run check run with a `primary = True` key word argument.
 The `get_closest_result` method can be used to get the check result that is closest the given time difference from the current time.
 See the example below:

 ```
 check = init_check_res(connection, 'change_in_item_counts')